S-Samiksha/DSAI-Project/README.md

 Parts 2 to 4 explore the predictors that will be used in the multivariate analysis and machine learning.
 Additionally, part 2 to 4 single variate analysis provides insights into how to clean data and prepare it for the multi variate and machine learning process in this project.

 # Multi Variate Analysis
+For the machine learning, we initially used a Decision Tree.
+The classification accuracy was above 65% for most product types.
+False positive rate was below 50% for most product types.
+The classification accuracy could have been better and the false positive rate was too high.

+Hence, we used a Random Forest.
+The classification accuracy increases to almost 80% for most product types.
+Additionally, the false positive rates drop below 30%.
+Hence, Random Forest was a better suited technique.
+We tested and found out that the following hyperparameters provide the best result (without overfitting): max_depth = , n_estimators =  .

+# Results

+# Conclusion

+Thank you for dropping by.